Timo614/timo614.github.io/docs/_posts/2024-05-27-bird-detection-tinyml.md

 ```

 ## Quantization
-From my limited experience seatching most articles I found about quantization were not discussing int8 quantization.
+From my limited experience searching most articles I found about quantization were not discussing int8 quantization.
 There are specific challenges that arise from int8 quantization as it requires a representative dataset to be crafted and certain activations can cause issues.

-There were two main issues with quatization worth mentioning here that I ran into.
+There were two main issues with quantization worth mentioning here that I ran into.
 The first was that the EfficientNetB0 model is not a good choice for int8 quantization as the swish activation causes wild swings in the potential outputs which don't map well.
 The second was a general drop in accuracy post quantization I initially couldn't address even with quantization aware training.

 ### Swish activation
 For more information why it's an issue [see Tensorflow's article on EfficientNetLite](https://blog.tensorflow.org/2020/03/higher-accuracy-on-vision-models-with-efficientnet-lite.html).